Skip to main content

 2. Mobile check deposit

 A smartphone and a paper check are all you need to make a mobile check deposit.
-First, you’ll download the Discover Mobile App (available for Android phones and iPhones, tablets, and smartwatches) and register for access to online banking.
+First, you’ll download your bank’s app and register for access to online banking.
 Once signed in, you can complete a mobile check deposit by following the prompts—which typically involve capturing a clear image of the front and back of the check made out to and endorsed by you.

 3. Direct deposit

-If you want to fund your new checking, savings, or money market account through direct deposit, you may be able to automatically enroll your Discover Bank account with Discover online or in the app.
+If you want to fund your new account through direct deposit, you may be able to automatically enroll your new account online or in the app.
 You may also be able to sign up directly through your employer or other payor, such as Social Security.
 Once you’re set up, please allow up to two pay cycles for your first deposit to appear in your account.

 Other funding options

-If none of these options work for you, you can also fund a Discover Cashback Debit, Online Savings, CD, or Money Market Account by mailing in a check (payable to you) and deposit slip, or initiating a wire transfer.2
+If none of these options works for you, you may also be able to fund a new account or CD by mailing in a check (payable to you) and deposit slip, or initiating a wire transfer.

 Now you’re ready to bank

 You’ve funded your new account.
 Maybe you’ve even set up direct deposit or downloaded the mobile app.
-Regardless of how you bank, your bank should work for you, so make sure to check out all the benefits of a Discover Cashback Debit account.
+Regardless of how you bank, your bank should work for you.

 Articles may contain information from third parties.
 The inclusion of such information does not imply an affiliation with the bank or bank sponsorship, endorsement, or verification regarding the third party or information.